Seagate/halon/doc/architecture/subsystems-uses/index.rst

 ++++++++++

 The deployment subsystem is that which concerns itself with effectuating the orders received during recovery.
-See `communicating processes`_ for possible orders.

-.. _communicating processes: ../communicating-processes/index.html
+See :doc:`../communicating-processes/index` for possible orders.

 Monitoring
 ++++++++++